SumoLogic/sumologic-documentation/docs/cloud-soar/user-manual.md

-Users who wish to utilize their current Active Directory structure to manage their Cloud SOAR user base can utilize LDAP authentication by selecting "**Use LDAP/AD for Authentication".**
+Users who wish to utilize their current Active Directory structure to manage their Cloud SOAR user base can utilize LDAP authentication by selecting **Use LDAP/AD for Authentication**.

 LDAP/Active Directory Settings

-Users who wish to utilize LDAP/AD authentication can configure this feature under the LDAP/AD dropdown*.* This feature links a client's AD/AD infrastructure to the Cloud SOAR platform, ensuring all authentication policies are replicated when signing on in Cloud SOAR.
+Users who wish to utilize LDAP/AD authentication can configure this feature under the LDAP/AD dropdown.
+This feature links a client's AD/AD infrastructure to the Cloud SOAR platform, ensuring all authentication policies are replicated when signing on in Cloud SOAR.

-To enable the LDAP/AD integration, check "Enable LDAP/AD Server Integration" at the top of the LDAP/AD screen.
+To enable the LDAP/AD integration, check **Enable LDAP/AD Server Integration** at the top of the LDAP/AD screen.

 Insert the Host and Port Information for the LDAP/AD Server.
 NOTE: Port 389 is typically used for a standard communication port and 636 for a